Updated June 30th, 2017

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?

 Yes, starting with the new architecture.
-The state-of-the-art platform gives BMW an opportunity to recapture a measure of the driving and steering precision it’s sacrificed chasing mainstream notions of luxury and comfort.
-Thankfully, it hasn’t cut many corners on powertrains, and the new ones promise to build on an already impressive roster of turbocharged engines.
+The new state-of-the-art platform gives BMW an opportunity to recapture a measure of the driving and steering precision it’s sacrificed chasing mainstream notions of luxury and comfort.
+Thankfully, it hasn’t cut many corners on powertrains, and the new ones build on an already impressive roster of turbocharged engines.

-Will fuel economy improve?
+Does fuel economy improve?

 Will it have new features?

-How will 2018 prices be different?
+How are 2018 prices different?